Bolofofopt/Projects/README.md

 # **Projects**
-In this github you can see my public projects.
+In this repository you can see my public projects.
 # WebApp/Site projects
 GPTBox (Programmed in PHP, HTML/CSS & JavaScript)